Install and build

 After pulling the containers, start Hoppscotch by running all three services:

-• Ensure that the environment variables are configured in the .env file.
+• Ensure that the environment variables are configured in the .env file and the restart policy is mentioned.

 Open admin dashboard or PORT 3100 in the browser to setup and access the Hoppscotch instance.